Momotarō's Sea Eagles: Propaganda use

-The Japanese government used the character of Momotaro as the hero because the story (dating back to the Edo period) was extremely well known in Japan - comparable to the Three Little Pigs in Western countries.
+The Japanese government used the character of Momotaro as the hero because the story (dating back to the Edo period) was extremely well known in Japan – comparable to the Three Little Pigs in Western countries.
 In the film, Momotaro and the animal characters were not only lovable but were already known for their heroic personality traits.
 The "pretty characters and comical battle scenes enabled Japanese citizens to watch a war movie without hesitation".
 In addition, the original story features Momotaro and his companions travelling to a demon-inhabited island, which this film replaced with the American-infested Hawaii, creating a direct link between foreigners and evil creatures.

 From 1942 to 1945, "national policy films" (AKA propaganda films) made up a large percentage of Japanese cinema.
 Momotaro's Sea Eagles was an extremely successful example of this, and was especially popular among young children.
 The 37-minute film was so well received that a 74-minute sequel, Momotaro's Divine Sea Warriors, was released in 1945.
-The cute and entertaining sequel - in which no fatalaties are shown - was intended to give the war a soft, righteous feel.
+The cute and entertaining sequel – in which no fatalities are shown – was intended to give the war a soft, righteous feel.